“Individuals play the game, but teams win championships”

 Would you buy a car one piece at the time?
 No, your team needs to be driving now!

 So although Chat apps like Slack are email killers, on their own they are not a compliance solution.
 It’s not truly integrated, it’s not creating a seamless user experience, seriously lacks real functionality necessary for serious compliance.

-Notwithstanding that chat is an improvement over email, nor chat nor email, even together, is a complete team communications solution much less a collaboration solution.
-At a minimum today, Teams need more than an array of communication tools such email, chat, voice and possibly video all integrated with document and project management which themselves are incorporated into a cohesive quality management system (QMS).
+Notwithstanding that chat is an improvement over email, nor chat nor email, even together, it is a complete team communications solution much less a collaboration solution.
+At a minimum today, Teams need more than an array of communication tools such as email, chat, voice and possibly video all integrated with document and project management which themselves are incorporated into a cohesive quality management system (QMS).

 Only then can team collaboration lead to team-based compliance.

 The days of the toy apps, like Slack, are numbered as purpose-built apps come online, purpose-built to support collaborative regulatory compliance.